DHTMLX/scheduler-docs/data/server_ruby.md

-Integrating Scheduler with Ruby using REST
+Ruby on Rails Code Samples
 ==============================